-In light of the above Recommendations, courts exercising justice on the territories where no active hostilities are taking place are, in most cases, only considering urgent court proceedings (e.g., matters related to criminal proceedings such as detention, extending the term of detention, etc.).

-At the same time, as the situation changes rapidly, and many courts renew consideration of not urgent categories of proceedings, we recommend closely monitoring the pending cases via available sources (e.g., telephone, email).
+In light of the above Recommendations, during March-April 2022, courts exercising justice on the territories where no active hostilities took place were, in most cases, only considering urgent court proceedings (e.g., matters related to criminal proceedings such as detention, extending the term of detention, etc.).
+Since May 2022, most of the courts have renewed consideration of not urgent categories of proceedings, therefore, we recommend to closely monitor the pending cases via available sources (e.g., telephone, email).